Operation Atlanta: Battle of Ap Hung Nghia

 Hardly had C18 escaped one round from a recoilless rifle when another burned a hole in its right side, starting a fire.
 This hit wounded the ACAV commander, but the crew continued to fire the .50-caliber machine gun and the M60s into the VC position south of the road.
 Now another recoilless rifle round struck the heavily loaded lead truck whose slowness had opened a gap in the truck column.
 The gasoline tank exploded, instantly killing the two men in the cab.
 The truck lurched to the left into the ditch on the north side of the road, its trailer still on the pavement, partially blocking the highway.
 A column of thick black smoke shot into the morning sky.
 While the crew of C18 continued to fire, the wounded commander radioed his situation to Keltner.
 After passing the word on to squadron headquarters, Keltner turned around to enter the fight again, but before he could return C18 burst into flames.
-On order of the critically wounded sergeant, all the crew except the driver evacuated the vehicle, dragging the sergeant out of the commander's hatch and carrying him into the high grass on the north side of the highway.
+On orders of the critically wounded sergeant, all the crew except the driver evacuated the vehicle, dragging the sergeant out of the commander's hatch and carrying him into the high grass on the north side of the highway.
 Only light fire had come from that direction, and it seemed the safest place to go.
 The driver of the burning C18 finally got it started again and headed down the road through a hail of small arms and antitank rocket fire, hoping to distract the VC's attention and allow the other crewmen to make good their escape.
 He succeeded, but was shot dead 400 meters down the road.

 Even as C18 fought, the troopers in C13, a few meters farther forward along the road, moved to counter small arms fire and grenades raining on the three remaining trucks to their front.
 Racing forward, the driver interposed his ACAV between the trucks and heavy fire coming from the banana grove on the right side of the road, but not before a recoilless rifle sent a second truck up in flames.
 As C13 came abreast of the burning truck, another round exploded against its right gun shield, destroying the M60 machine gun, killing the gunner, and wounding everybody but the driver.
 A recoilless rifle round struck the engine compartment and C13 began to burn.
 Although the driver himself was now wounded, he continued to move forward, deeper into the killing zone.
-Veering past the truck trailer that partially blocked the road, he went 1500 meters past the end of the ambush.
+Veering past the truck trailer that partially blocked the road, he went 1,500 meters past the end of the ambush.
 Only then did the crew abandon the burning vehicle and moments later C13 exploded.